 Sweetened condensed milk - Nestlé is the best brand.

 Golden syrup - any brand is fine.

-Vegetable oil - can be substituted for coconut oil.
+Vegetable oil - if you don't have any vegetable oil, you could use coconut oil.
 This helps to prevent the chocolate from cracking when it is cut.

 Step by Step Directions

 Note: This is a summary of the instructions.
 The full ingredients and instructions are shown in the recipe card below.